jviereck/node-canvas/Readme.md

 This property is tracked as part of the canvas state in save/restore.

+### Font handling

+Fonts are loaded in the borwser using CSS.
+As node doesn't have a DOM, this function is implemented as:

+[TODO]

 ### Global Composite Operations

 In addition to those specified and commonly implemented by browsers, the following have been added: